DanielAbdiaj/NotificationService/README.md

 ## Description
 The purpose of this service is to send notifications to a group of users in 3 different ways.So I have created 3 different **endpoints** for every operation.
 The idea is that you will call the post method for a specific endpoint(for ex.
-I will call the email endpoint) and give the necessary information( in JSON format ) about the :
+You will call the email endpoint) and give the necessary information( in JSON format ) about the :

 * Content: 'Welcome to our Site!' (content of the notification)